$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Computing the Newton step for IPM for HLSP

 \subsection{Mehrotra's predictor corrector algorithm}

-As much as we have reduced the computational complexity of the Newton's method it is still key to keep the overall number of Newton iterations at a minimum.
-A very effective measure is Mehrotra's predictor-corrector algorithm~\cite{Mehrotra1992} which enables fast convergence by choosing $\sigma_{\umA_{l-1}^{\notin}}$ and $\sigma_{l,i}$ appropriately.
-The algorithm for LSP is described in \cite{Nocedal2006} (Alg.
+In the following we adapt Mehrotra's predictor-corrector algorithm~\citep{Mehrotra1992} to~\ref{eq:hlsp}.
+It enables fast convergence of the Newton's method by choosing $\sigma_{\mI_{\cup l-1}}$ and $\sigma_{\mathbb{I}_l}$ appropriately.
+The algorithm for LSP is described in~\cite{Nocedal2006} (Alg.
 16.4) and only requires slight adaptations for HLSP which are detailed in Appendix~\ref{app:predcor}.

-Even though the primal ($O(n_r^2)$) needs to be computed twice per Newton iteration (and the dual only once ($O(\underline{m}_{\umA_{l-1}}^2)$) for the corrector step if required by the convergence test, see sec.~\ref{sec:ipmnodual}) this effort is negligible in comparison to the cost of the QR decomposition ($O(4/3n_r^3)$) which needs to be conducted fewer times due to the improved convergence of Mehrotra's algorithm.
+Even though the primal ($O(n_r^2)$) needs to be computed twice per Newton iteration this effort is negligible in comparison to the cost of computing a decomposition ($O(n_r^3)$) of the linear systems~\ref{eq:HLSPNeNmethod} or~\ref{eq:LQNmethod}.